merojosa/LIV360SV/README.md

 ### Anaconda 3 with Python 3.7

 To install a [virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
-Then, you execute the following commands to create and activate the respective enviroment:
+Then, you execute the following commands to create and activate the respective environment:

 ```
 conda create -n liv360sv-env python=3.7